Kafva/firefox/README.md

 # firefox
-Build Firefox with patches and a custom pdf.js version on Linux and macOS.
+Build Firefox with patches and a custom pdf.js version on (Arch) Linux and macOS.

 * Basic requirements:
     - python3